epfl-exts/WEF-workshop-2023/README.md

-# Introduction to Bayesian A/B Testing
+# Introduction to A/B Testing

 ## Date: 28-29 September 2023